Is Humidifier in Furnace Good or Bad? The Pros & Cons

 They are also designed to operate automatically.
 You just need to set your preferred moisture level.
 The built-in hygrometer will determine the current moisture level in your home and adjust accordingly.

-7. Healthier and more comfortable home
+7. A healthier and more comfortable home

 8. Improved sleep quality

 If the humidity level is okay, you will sleep sounder and better.
-The warm and optimally humid air protects you from various illnesses such as colds and flu.
+The warm and optimally humid air protects you from various illnesses, such as colds and flu.
 We all know you sleep better if you are healthy.

-It will also make it easier for the other family members because their sleep will not be interrupted by constant loud snores.
+It will also make it easier for the other family members because their sleep will not be interrupted by constant, loud snores.

-9. Safeguards your furniture
+9. It safeguards your furniture

 With a furnace humidifier, your furnishings will last a long time in prime condition.
 These units ensure that every single room in your home is properly moisturized, thus protecting your things.

-Cons of a Whole House Humidifier
+Cons of a furnace humidifier

 This appliance is not without its fair share of downsides.
-Not to worry though since they are manageable, you know, things you can live with.
+Not to worry though, since they are manageable, you know, things you can live with.

 Let us look at all of them here:

-1. Whole house humidifier professional installation
+1. Whole-house humidifier professional installation

-Unlike the portable humidifiers that come while they are ready for use, whole house humidifiers must be installed professionally.
+Unlike the portable humidifiers that come while they are ready for use, whole-house humidifiers must be installed professionally.

 This means that you will have to incur the extra cost of hiring a professional to install it.
 Choosing to install a furnace humidifier by yourself might cost you even more due to a lot of subsequent repairs.

 If this humidifier is not installed by a professional, it might be improperly put in place.
-This can in turn make the unit to over humidify your home, which can cause the growth of mold.
+This can in turn make the unit to overhumidify your home, which can cause the growth of mold.

-2. Higher upfront cost
+2. A higher upfront cost

 3. Poor quality models can be disadvantageous

 When choosing your furnace humidifying unit, do your research well and settle for a good quality model.
-If you buy a low quality model, it can cause the growth of mold in your entire home.
+If you buy a low-quality model, it can cause the growth of mold in your entire home.

-A poor quality humidifier might not have features that enable it to automatically adjust the moisture level in your home.
+A poor-quality humidifier might not have features that enable it to automatically adjust the moisture level in your home.

-Lack of such features will cause the humidifier to over-humidify your home.
+The lack of such features will cause the humidifier to over-humidify your home.
 This in turn will trigger the growth of mold all over your home and inside your air ducts.

-Mold has adverse effects on your family’s health and on your belongings.
+Mold has adverse effects on your family’s health and your belongings.
 Therefore, conditions that might trigger its growth should be avoided at all costs.

 Whole House Humidifiers FAQ

-What is the main thing that you would like to know about whole house humidifiers?
+What is the main thing that you would like to know about whole-house humidifiers?
 They are costlier than their smaller counterparts.

-If you live in a city that has dry air throughout the year or even throughout the winter, a whole house humidifier is a good investment.
+If you live in a city that has dry air throughout the year or even throughout the winter, a whole-house humidifier is a good investment.

-Without preamble, this must be the Aprilaire 865 Steam Humidifier.
+Without a preamble, this must be the Aprilaire 865 Steam Humidifier.
 It is big but it is so easy to install.
 At the same time, you may also consider buying the Aprilaire 800 steam humidifier on Amazon.com because it is equally good.

 Let us just say that if you want a large humidifier for your home, you should find it under the Aprilaire name.

 Among some of the features that this humidifier comes with is the wall mount fan that helps to whip the moisturized air into the room.
-Therefore, if you do not have HVAC duct system, don’t worry.
+Therefore, if you do not have an HVAC duct system, don’t worry.
 Just get this humidifier.

 This humidifier is going to humidify a large area, all of 6200 square feet!
 Imagine that!
 In fact, you can even push this a little more, with a couple more hundred square feet even though it is not recommended.